Faculty and staff receive telephone request, repair and

 Hours of Availability:

-Requests for services or support should be logged with the CIT Help Desk or by filling out the Telephone Service Request Form.
+Requests for services or support should be logged with the UBIT Help Center or by filling out the Telephone Service Request Form.
 More information can be found at Report a Network, Telephone or Classroom Technology Problem and Phones.